 I think God understands the human memory very well, and these are events connected to His plan for our Salvation that He desires us always keep close to our memory.

 If you’d think just briefly think about it, it seems that we are more apt to remember events in our life that are connected to bloodshed, a great meal, or a great glass of wine.
-In regards to bloodshed, I’m not just talking about that cut on your body that you remember how it happened, I’m also talking about every event, from child-birth, to tragic death, or war memorials – we celebrate and commemorate every event connected with bloodshed, most especially, as Christians, the birth and death of Christ Jesus.
+In regards to bloodshed, I’m not just talking about that cut on your body that you remember how it happened, I’m also talking about every event, from child-birth to tragic death, or war memorials – we celebrate and commemorate every event connected with bloodshed, most especially, as Christians, the birth and death of Christ Jesus.
 In regards to a great meal and a glass of wine, who doesn’t remember the best meal they ever had or their favorite wine?
 I can’t remember what I ate yesterday, but I do remember the best dishes I ever had and where I had them.
-My favorite wines are engraved in my memory like bad tattoo.
+My favorite wines are engraved in my memory like a bad tattoo.
 These are the things humans remember.

-By instituting these Passover Meals, God not only wants us to remember what He’s done for us, but through them He is calling us to cooperate in the work of sanctifying ourselves for the life to come.
+By instituting these Passover Meals, God not only wants us to remember what He’s done for us but through them, He is calling us to cooperate in the work of sanctifying ourselves for the life to come.
 The New Covenant Passover Meal is significantly greater than the one established through Moses.
 The Jews are still just eating lamb, bread, and wine and filling their belly, but those of us who partake of the Holy Eucharist are partaking in the Divine Nature of God Himself.
 This is more than a meal, we are sanctifying ourselves with Heavenly food and, thereby, becoming the very thing we eat.
 Therefore, if God is obsessed with food, it is only because He is obsessed with our Salvation through the eating of the food, which is Himself.

 - Click Here Read More From the: Fresh Catholic Perspective Series